glaukko/glaukko/README.md

 ### Welcome!
 👋 Hi, I’m glaukko.
 I'm from Brazil, 22 years old and I have been coding for fun since I was 12.
-Currently, I'm Majoring in Software Engineering, as I decided I'm going to pursue this as a career.
+I'm Majoring in Software Engineering

 - Full Stack Developer
 - 22